richardpiazza/CodeQuickKit/CodeQuickKit/README.md

 #### Log.swift

 Provides a single logger that allows for extension by proxying requests to `LogObserver`s.
-The classes in CodeQuickKit use the Log, add a `LogOberserver` if you wish to process the log to another service.
+The classes in CodeQuickKit use the Log.
+Add a `LogOberserver` if you wish to process the log to another service.

 #### NSManagedObjectContext.swift